 My brain must have been completely turned off as I bought tickets, popcorn, and slushies.
 It was a matinée and the theater was not full because it was a sunny day at the beach.
 This fact was the one saving grace of the entire ordeal.

 The lights went dim.
 The movie started with about 8 actors standing on a dark stage with spotlights on them.
 Beautiful harmonizing voices belted out my daughter’s song.
 She sang along.
 It was glorious.
 What was the song?

 Yes, from the Broadway musical RENT.

-Yes, I knew I bought tickets to a movie called RENT, but since my private school child in chorus was singing a song from it, surely the movie had a different theme.
+Yes, I knew I bought tickets for a movie called RENT, but since my private school child in the chorus was singing a song from it, surely the movie had a different theme.

 If you haven’t seen RENT or if you haven’t seen it recently, pause right now and watch it.
 Then come back and judge me.
 Judge me hard.
 I still do.

 There was no excuse for my actions.
 I led my children into harm’s way and had not attempted to shield them.

 The singing stopped.
 Suddenly, a man was riding a bike down the street and began singing.
 That’s when I realized the gravity of the situation.
 But holding out hope that I was wrong… I leaned over to my daughter and whispered… What’s this movie about?